AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Thread Management/agora_chat_restful_thread_create.md

 Authorization: Bearer ${YourAppToken}
 ```

 The authentication token of the user or administrator, in the format of `Bearer ${token}`, where `Bearer` is a fixed character, followed by an English space, and then the obtained token value.
-In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log into the chat system.
+In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log in to the chat system.
 The Agora Chat RESTful API only supports authenticating users using app tokens.
 For details, see [Authentication using App Token](./generate_app_tokens).

 ## Creating a thread